 - 6.1.
-The immovable property shall be transferred to the ownership of the buyer in the condition in which it was at the time of conclusion of this sales contract, therefore with all pertinent rights and claims, servitudes benefiting the property as the dominant tenement and qualitative rights, visible and hidden defects, without being mortgaged or seized and without any registrations of mortgages or seizures in respect thereof.
+The immovable property shall be transferred to the buyer in the condition in which it was at the time of conclusion of this sales contract, therefore with all pertinent rights and claims, servitudes benefiting the property as the dominant tenement and qualitative rights, visible and hidden defects, without being mortgaged or seized and without any registrations of mortgages or seizures in respect thereof.
 The buyer accepts this condition and along with that the restrictions under public law attached to the immovable property, in so far as these are not 'special burdens'. - 6.2.
-The buyer expressly accepts all servitudes encumbering the immovable property, special burdens and restrictions, separate real rights, perpetual clauses and qualitative obligations attached to the immovable property, in so far as these are evident and/or arise from the most recent and previous notarial transfer deeds and/or deeds creating a restricted right on the immovable property, or as evident and/or arising from a separate notarial deed
+The buyer expressly accepts all servient tenements, special burdens and restrictions, separate real rights, perpetual clauses and qualitative obligations attached to the immovable property, all of which to the extent that these are evident and/or arise from: - a. the most recent and previous notarial transfer deed or deeds and/or deed or deeds creating a limited right to the immovable property, or evident and/or arising from a separate notarial deed; - b. the property division deed; - d. the regulations; - d. the constitution of the owners' association;

-The seller has furnished the buyer with a copy of the exact wording (in copy) of all these notarial deeds.
-The buyer declares that he has read and understood the contents of these deeds.
+The buyer declares that he has taken note of the contents of these deeds and documents, including the regulations, the constitution of the owners' association and the most recent statement of income and expenditure.
+The seller has furnished the buyer with a copy of the exact wording (in copy) of all these notarial deeds and documents.
 The seller has informed the buyer that the following restrictions under public law are attached to the immovable property: